 2017’s Reviews Of The Best Barbell Pads & Squat Pads

 #1.
 Dark Iron Fitness 17″ Extra Thick Barbell Neck Pad

 This is primarily a squat pad, but it can also be used for lunges, hip thrusts or any kind of cross fit powerlifting for that matter.

 The Dark Iron Fitness brand is relatively new, but they are getting a lot of traction and we have seen many people using their products.
-Their “Extra Thick Neck Pad” can add a lot of comfort when squatting, even if you go really heavy with the weights.
+Their “Extra Thick Neck Pad” can add a lot of comforts when squatting, even if you go really heavy with the weights.

 The product can be bought with slightly different designs and messages that are written on the pad, such as: “Shut up and squat”, “Drop it like a squat’, “I love squat days” which are pretty cool.

-This pad is 80% high density foam and 20% polyester (polyester covered) and it uses a Velcro closing.
+This pad is 80% high-density foam and 20% polyester (polyester covered) and it uses a Velcro closing.
 The guys over at Dark Iron Fitness will offer lifetime replacement guarantee if you register the product on their website, which is great post-sale support.